stormasm/spanish/verbs/teachme/tomar.md

-- Nosotros no hemos tomado las pastillas.
+Nosotros no hemos tomado las pastillas.
-- No hemos seguido el consejo

----

-- We have not taken the pills
+We have not taken the pills

+No hemos seguido el consejo
-- We have not taken the advice
+We have not taken the advice

 ---